 6 ideas for using your lavender harvest

 If you’ve been following us this gardening season, you know I’m not very happy with my yard.
 Hillside gardening leaves a lot to be desired!
 Since I’ve promised not to whine, but make the best of it, I found a reason today to look on the bright side of things.
 Lavender!
 Today, we are going to go over everything you need to know about this beautiful and refreshingly sweet plant.
 Not only are we going to go over how to harvest lavender, but we will go over some great ways to use lavender plants too.

-// a large flat sheet
+A large flat sheet

 - Let the lavender dry for about a week until there is no moisture remaining on the stems in the center of the bundle.

-- // Take the buds off the stems and make sachets.
+- Take the buds off the stems and make sachets.
 Once they are dried, running your hand down the stalk will take the flowers right off.
 Keep the dried stalks to burn for incense.

-- // Store the blossoms in a mason jar and use for future culinary delights.
+- Store the blossoms in a mason jar and use for future culinary delights.
 Toni’s to-die-for lavender shortcake cookie recipe is below.